gravitee-io/gravitee-sample-apis/gravitee-echo-api/README.md

 ## How to use

-`GET` Return headers as response content in JSON.
+`GET` Return headers as response content in JSON and que parameters list.
 * query params:
   * `statusCode`: the return status code.
 Default `200`